SherryKennedy/Earthquake_Leaflet/README.md

 ### Final:
  * Added additional styling to the popups.
- * Added a legend that is movable.
+ * Revised the legend that to be movable.
  * Added a favicon for USGS.

 - - -